Clegg Hall: Boggart

-Clegg Hall is reputed to be haunted.
+The hall is reputed to be haunted.
 The Clegg Hall boggart (as the ghost is better known) is usually placed in the 13th century.
-The longest version is a fictionalized account in a book called In Olden Days written by a local vicar (Revd.
+The longest version is a fictionalised account in a book called In Olden Days written by a local vicar (Revd.
 Oakley) in the early years of the 20th century.
 It reckoned that the master of the house went off to France to fight with Henry.
 While the father was away the wicked uncle killed both his nephews, throwing them over the battlements into the moat of what was presumably a fortified house.
 Eventually the father returned.
-His brother crept through a secret passage from a nearby hall (possibly Stubley Old Hall), ready to do away with the distraught father, when one of the children's voices was heard calling out "Father beware!" (or words to that effect) and the father awoke, sending his evil brother running terrified to plunge to his death.
+His brother crept through a secret passage from a nearby hall (possibly Stubley Old Hall - although somewhat unlikely as they are 2 miles apart), ready to do away with the distraught father, when one of the children's voices was heard calling out "Father beware!" (or words to that effect) and the father awoke, sending his evil brother running terrified to plunge to his death.
 Ever since, allegedly, the phantom boy has been heard issuing warnings.

 The current building was described in a 1626 survey of Rochdale as "a faire capital messuage built with free stone with all new fair houses of office there-unto belonging with gardens, fishponds and divers closes of land".
 It also refers to "barns, stables, courts, orchards, gardens, folds and pigeon houses".

 At least two books refer to the ghost and later uses of the current building.
 One is Harland and Wilkinson's Lancashire Legends, originally published in 1873.
 This says: "After many changes of occupants it is now in part used as a country alehouse; other portions of it are inhabited by the labouring classes, who find employment in that populous manufacturing district.
 It is the property of the Fentons, by purchase from the late John Entwisle Esq of Foxholes."
 The other, Lancashire Legends by Katherine Eyre (1972), says that from 1818 to 1869 it was a public house called the Horse and Hounds, but generally known as the Black Sloven, the name of a favourite hunting mare of legendary speed which belonged to the former owner, Mr Charles Turner.
 He died in 1733.
 It says that "The Boggart Chamber" became a place to be avoided, although it is not clear if this was in the pre-1620s house or not.
-It is alleged that a young girl was playing hide and seek and she was found dead behind a wall and a curtain.
+It is alleged that a young girl was playing hide-and-seek and she was found dead behind a wall and a curtain.
 It also says that "during the Commonwealth era, there were hints of counterfeiting activities in the vaults and cellars of Clegg Hall"; it was common for smugglers and counterfeiters of the period to use tales of ghosts to scare off locals.